semantic-logs/spec/README.md

 ```

-## Mapped Diagnostic Context
+## Log Context

+Log context is context carried around between functions.
+In Java this is known as Mapped Diagnostic Context.
+In Go, `context.Context`.
 Semantic logging has no opinion on this.
 It is just more key-value pairs.

 ## Line Numbers